k-takata/minpac/README.md

 #### minpac#getpluginfo({name})

 Get information of specified plugin.
-Mainly for debugging.

 `{name}` is a unique name of a plugin (`plugin_name`).
 A dictionary with following items will be returned: